brson/solana-move-demo/README.md

 We want to aim to demo the following:

-- Build contracts, with dependencies
+- Build contracts, with dependencies (source, local bytecode, on-chain bytecode)
 - Test contracts on rbpf
 - Deploy and re-deploy contracts to a localnet
 - Call contracts with arguments and return values from Rust client code